 Aisling, a freelance concert harpist, is a passionate performer, composer and teacher.
 A former student of the Royal Academy of Music and Guildhall School of Music and Drama in London, she holds a first class honours degree in performance from the Royal Irish Academy of Music and a first class Master's degree in Arts Management and Cultural Policy from UCD.
 Visit Website

 Our harp festival features a series of daily evening concerts which are open to the public.
 These concerts remain a major highlight of An Chúirt Chruitireachta and are one of the major annual showcases for Irish harping throughout the year.

-Our harp festival features a series of daily lunchtime workshops.
+Our harp festival also features a series of daily lunchtime workshops.
 Festival mentors and workshop specialists give participants an opportunity to experience world-class performers in a truly informal setting.

 Tutoring sessions are conducted on a modular basis so that participants can benefit from a collaborative multidisciplinary teaching approach.
 A full range of harping techniques are covered and include:

 If participants have specific requirements, we'll endeavour to ensure that they are addressed during the week.